jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

     - Prefer full form unless acronym dominant in the domain
     - If acronym is dominant but ambiguous, prefer full form
 - Include a term's popular and scientific forms; prefer whichever is dominant in the domain
-- Consult lexical authorities for official spelling (esp. for Romanized terms; see ANSI/NISO Z39.19 p.
-36)
+- Consult lexical authorities for official spelling
 - Prefer whichever is more popular for loan words versus translations
+- Romanization converts non-Roman characters to Roman characters via a table, which may not align with informal but dominant Romanizations; prefer the dominant form

 Indicating preferred term when compound: